 Department of Pediatric Hematology and Oncology

-Head of the Department: doc.
-MUDr.
+Head of the Department: prof. MUDr.
 Alexandra Kolenová, PhD.

 Deputy Head: MUDr.
 Andrea Hrašková

 Secretary: Ivana Pajanková

 MUDr.
 Judita Puškáčová, Ph.D.

 MUDr.
 Sabína Smahová

 MUDr.
 Monika Achbergerová